Factors to Consider when Choosing a College

 The Pros and Cons of Large Universities

-When you’re deciding between large or small, rural or urban, you’re making important decisions about your campus preferences and what kind of social, academic, and professional scenes you want to have access to.
+Even when it might not seem like it, when you’re deciding between large or small, rural or urban, you’re actually making important decisions about what kind of social, academic, and professional scenes you want to have access to.

-Large universities not only offer fantastic academic and professional opportunities but are also often research powerhouses that make major contributions to developments in science, technology, and humanitarianism.
-It’s not uncommon for students at large universities to have opportunities that are not available at smaller schools.
-They’re also exposed to a greater number of professional opportunities and likely the unique chance to participate in undergraduate research with faculty who are leading their fields.
-This is not only likely to enrich your undergraduate learning experience, but also gives you great items to add to your resume!
+Large universities are known for not only providing fantastic academic and professional opportunities but are also research powerhouses that make major contributions to developments in science, technology, and humanitarianism.
+It’s not uncommon for students at large universities to have opportunities that are simply not available at smaller schools.
+Likewise, students attending large universities have more chances to participate in undergraduate research projects with faculty who are leading their fields.
+More than just developing important professional skills, it’s a phenomenal item for your resume.
+While smaller schools will have research opportunities to boast too, they’re generally less plentiful and harder to come by.
 There are also more likely to be conferences, seminars, and guest lectures by global experts available on your campus.
-While smaller schools might have frequent visitors too, it might not match the scale of larger schools.
+All of which stand to enrich your education.

-The diversity of the student body at a large university also means a rich campus environment, with many cultural organizations, language exchange programs, and international student groups for you to experience.
-You’ll have more chances to meet new people and experience new ways of life.
+The diversity of the student body at a large university also means you’ll have more chances to meet new people and experience new ways of life.
+A diverse campus also means many cultural organizations, language exchange programs, and international student groups for you to experience.

-However, the scale of large universities can sometimes lead to feelings of anonymity if you’re not comfortable with or used to that kind of environment.
-You may need to take more proactive steps to build personal connections and find communities, and that isn’t something everyone wants to do.
-There can be more competition for campus opportunities, and even within the outside community.
-These are certainly things worth considering as you plan to move forward.
+However, for some students there is certainly a trade off when it comes to large universities.
+Sometimes the scale leads to feelings of anonymity if you’re not comfortable with or used to that kind of environment.
+More than anything, a large campus just means that you may need to take more proactive steps to build community, and that isn’t something everyone wants to do.
+It’s important to decide what feels most you before making a decision either way.
+There can also be more competition for opportunities at large schools, and even within the outside community.
+These are certainly things worth considering as you make your college plans.

 The Pros and Cons of Small Colleges

-The curriculum at small colleges is also frequently designed to encourage interdisciplinary study, allowing students to easily combine diverse interests into one plan of study.
-This flexibility can be beneficial for students with multidisciplinary aspirations or those who hope to design their own major.
+The curriculum at small colleges is also more customizable and designed to encourage interdisciplinary study.
+This kind of flexibility is great for students with career interests that don’t fit neatly inside one major or who hope to design their own plan of study.

-However, the more intimate setting of a small college might not suit everyone.
-Students seeking the rush of a large city, or the anonymity of a sprawling campus, might find the close-knit environment constraining.
-Additionally, while small colleges have a lot to offer, they still may lack the resources, academic programs, and extracurricular opportunities available at bigger schools.
+Still, the more intimate setting isn’t for everyone.
+Students looking for the rush of a large city, or the anonymity of a sprawling campus, might find the close-knit environment constraining.
+It isn’t enough for every student and that’s okay!
+While small colleges have a lot to offer, they still may lack the resources, academic programs, and extracurricular opportunities available at bigger schools.
+And that’s okay— if it’s what feels right for you.

 Sign up for our monthly newsletter!